Blog

-The live video shopping statistics brands can't ignore in 2023
+The live shopping statistics brands can't ignore in 2023

 Retailers today face a dilemma: their eCommerce sites have high online traffic, but low conversion rates.
 Brick-and-mortar stores face the opposite issue: low footfall, and high conversions.